TKSM6/tksm6.github.io/content/hater/hotd-3-29-god-fearing-americans.md

 First of all, Kristi, these are fire.
 I've always loved 97s.
 Second of all, God-given eternal soul?
 I hate to be the bearer of bad news, but if we're talking souls, [yours is not in the greatest of shape](https://www.thedailybeast.com/gov-kristi-noem-says-shes-celebrating-intl-womens-day-by-signing-anti-trans-bill).
 Just type "Kristi Noem scandal" into Google for more (mostly [misusing taxpayer dollars](https://prospect.org/power/noem-bill-would-make-dark-money-disclosure-illegal/), [giving a raise to her daughter](https://www.aberdeennews.com/news/opinion/from-about-41k-to-58k-for-governor-s-daughter/article_fc637b86-1dbc-11ea-b961-db14b62c3554.html) while bemoaning budget issues and [bullying high schoolers](https://dakotafreepress.com/2019/06/16/girls-stater-expelled-after-posting-photo-of-noem-and-anti-trump-message/)).
 What was it the Bible said about the rich man getting into Heaven?
 If this is what "fight hard, fight smart" looks like, I think the rest of us are gonna be just fine.

 But the real treat is poopy pants gun girl.
 I don't know how to spell her name (Caytlin?
 Kaytlyn?
 Kaiytliyn?), but I like PPGG as an acronym.
 Anyway, she hit a triple word score in her responses–racism, homophobia (tweeting "At least I can procreate") and victimhood in a Twitter fight she started.
-She's saying the quiet parts out loud again!
 All Lil Nas X did was call her "shitty pants," and SPGG, like the good Karen she is, huffed and puffed and...went with racism.
 And for funzies, she claimed Lil Nas X [threatened to rape her father](https://twitter.com/kaitmarieox/status/1376375609555886080).
 That's textbook stuff; pick a fight, respond with racism, play the victim when the other person responds.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Do you still see your dad? <a href="https://t.co/yZhocQvvE5">https://t.co/yZhocQvvE5</a></p>— Kaitlin Bennett (@KaitMarieox) <a href="https://twitter.com/KaitMarieox/status/1376364462911987712?ref_src=twsrc%5Etfw">March 29, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>